The Festival de la Cruz in Castrojeriz northern Spain

 Location and History

-Situated in the province of Burgos , Hornillos del Camino holds a special place as a resting point for weary pilgrims embarking on the sacred Camino de Santiago.
+Arriving here by walking from Burgos to Hornillos del Camino , you will discover that Hornillos del Camino holds a special place as a resting point for weary pilgrims embarking on the sacred Camino de Santiago.
 This town has stood as a humble guardian of the pilgrimage tradition, offering respite and essential services to travelers on their spiritual journey.

 Tranquil Ambience